smougie/escape-from-mars/README.md

 # Escape from Mars
+## Project Description
 Another project created while processing through "Complete C# Unity Developer 3D: Learn to Code Making Games" course.
 Once again I decided to expand course project with some of my ideas that came to my mind while project concept was presented by course teachers.
+Expanding course project with my own ideas aims at providing player fully finished product.

 ## Game Description
-The player takes on the role of a rocket pilot and his job is to move from launch pad (point A) to landing pad (point B) meanwhile avoiding all of dangerous obstacles placed on levels.
-In addition, the player must pay attention to fuel level, if it fall down to zero, the player will have big problem.
+The player takes on the role of a rocket pilot and his task is to move from launch pad (point A) to landing pad (point B) meanwhile avoiding all of dangerous obstacles placed on levels.
+In addition, the player must pay attention to fuel level, if it fall down to zero, the player will have a big problem.
 Traveling across space levels will go hand in hand with collecting alien coins.
 After level completion, level score is being calculated - the main component of the score value is percentage of collected alien coins and player lifes left.

-## Project Description
-The main assumption is to expand already known unity and C# mechanics.
-Expanding course project with my own ideas aims at providing player fully finished product.

 ## My own vision
 My own ideas which I extended the project with are:
 - Alien collectible - player can collect alien coins (created using blender), those coins are one of  main components of level score.
-- Rocket collectible - player can collect rocket (created in blender) collectible and restore his life if he already lost some.
+- Rocket collectible - player can collect rocket collectible (created in blender) and restore his life if he already lost some.
 If current life is equal to maximum life, `Maximum rocket count` prompt will be displayed for a short time.
 Player lifes are displayed on life bar (three rockets).
-- Life Bar - if player lose life, one of rocket will fade out (code created using C# script), if player pick up rocket collectible one of rocket will be filled once again, scaling rocket image to 120% scale and droping to 100% (code created using C# script) to create simply animation.
+- Life Bar - if player lose life, one of rockets will fade out (code created using C# script), if player picks up rocket collectible one of rockets will be filled once again, scaling rocket image to 120% scale and than drops to 100% (code created using C# script) to create simply animation.
 - Auto Landing - when player collides with landing pad or refueling pad auto pilot system is turning on moving player into the center of landing/refuel pad and rotated to starting rotation.
 Meanwhile player cannot control the rocket.
-- Fuel System - Using space button to apply thrust uses rocket fuel which player can track on fuel bar.
+- Fuel System - using space button to apply thrust uses rocket fuel which player can track on fuel bar.
 - Refueling System - when collinding with refueling pad, rocket fuel is getting refueled.
 The smaller fuel level, the faster speed of refueling.
 Also refueling pad can be used as a checkpoint.
 If used as a checkpoint green flag(created in blender) will be raised behind refueling pad.
 - Meteorites (obstacle) - created meteorites obstacle objects (created in blender) to simulate large group of meteorites falling from point A to point B. Same meteorites objects were used to create flying (single) meteorite from point A to point B. And one more obstacle was created using meteorites objects - I created hole in ground and surrounded it with crystals, than I simulated meteorite flying up from the hole.
 - Metal Gates/Floodgates (obstacle)- constantly opening and closing doors, which can be adjusted  individually by setting some properties: